TomTurnschuh/nextcloudpi_wiki/Configuration-Reference.md

 1. Navigate to `nc-automount` in the TUI or the WebUI.
 2. Change `ACTIVE` to yes.
 3. Click Run or Start.

-## nc-autoupdate-ncp
-Automatically update NextCloudPi.

-#### How to enable
-1. Navigate to `nc-autoupdate-ncp` in the TUI or the WebUI.
-2. Change `ACTIVE` to `yes`.
-3. Change the user to be notified when new updates are installed (default=admin).
-4. Click Run or Start.

 ## nc-backup-auto
 Perform automatic backups.